Upcoming Training11-12 Sep 2021

 Overview: The purpose of this course is to equip cycad lovers and landscapers with a practical, easy-to-use guide for the identification of indigenous cycad species (Encephalartos species).

-Cost: The course is R2000 which includes the book!
+Cost: The course is R2500 which includes both my book!
 Light lunch also provided.

 Location: Exclusive Cycads is situated on Plot 238, Corner of Veda & Phyllis Ave, Pretoria.